surajkr1/CSCT/docs/committees/Programming-Language.md

-# Programming Language committee
+# Programming Language Committee

 ## Topic:
-Programming Language Development and Programming Languages
+Programming Language Committee (PLC)

 ## Description
-A committee dedicated to programming language development and programming languages.
-The committee will discuss programming language design, programming languages and programming language development.
-We will hold many events and debates here.
-The committee will help each other with their programming language projects and help new developers start their programming language development journey.
+---

+The committee focuses on the design and development of programming languages.
+It aims to analyze and develop programming languages that are better, faster, secure, and more powerful.
+This shall improve the foundation of all software exponentially.
+And will try to play a role in creating a new generation of programming languages that makes programming easier and help developers to build world-changing software.

 ## Executive Director
 ### Incumbent
-Joel K
+Joel
-* Darshan is
+* Joel is
 * Under his tenure:
   * Point 1
   * Point 2
 ### List of Executive Directors
+1. Joel ( *Inaugural* )

+## Additional Director
+### Incumbent
+Joel
+* Joel is
+* Under his tenure:
+  * Point 1
+  * Point 2
+### List of Additional Directors
-1. Darshan K ( *Inaugural* )
+1. Joel ( *Inaugural* )

 ## Members
 ### Incumbent
-1. Saptak
+1. Darshan K
-2. helloImPR#6776
+2. Joel
-3. Joel
+3. Vanya Sahi
-4. Pygami
+4. Neha Reddy
+5. Arjun Karthikeya
+6. Krish Yadav
+7. Suraj Kumar

 ### List of members
-1. Saptak
+1. Darshan K
-2. helloImPR#6776
+2. Joel
-3. Joel
+3. Vanya Sahi
-4. Pygami
+4. Neha Reddy
+5. Arjun Karthikeya
+6. Krish Yadav
+7. Suraj Kumar